 Researchers calculated stroke risk among nearly 23 000 Americans aged 45 and older.
-Their risk was assessed using the American Heart Association's Life's Simple 7 health factors: be active, control cholesterol, eat a healthy diet, manage blood pressure, maintain a healthy weight, control blood sugar and don't smoke.
+Their risk was assessed using the American Heart Association's Life's Simple 7 health factors:

 During five years of follow-up, 432 strokes occurred among the participants.
 All seven factors played an important role in predicting stroke risk, but blood pressure was the most important, according to the study, which was published in the journal Stroke.

 "Compared to those with poor blood pressure status, those who were ideal had a 60% lower risk of future stroke," study senior author Dr Mary Cushman, a professor of medicine at the University of Vermont in Burlington, said.